 Causes of pulmonary edema

-The most common cause is congestive heart failure– when the heart can no longer pump blood properly throughout the body.
+The most common cause is congestive heart failure- when the heart can no longer pump blood properly throughout the body.
 This creates pressure in the small blood vessels of the lungs, which causes the vessels to leak fluid.
-When fluid fills your lungs, they cannot put oxygen into the bloodstream, depriving the rest of the body from the oxygen it needs.
+When fluid fills your lungs, they cannot put oxygen into the bloodstream, depriving the rest of the body of the oxygen it needs.

 Other medical conditions that can cause pulmonary edema include: